Sunday, September 5, 1976

 When we got back to the house, Mrs. Thompson called us back to say she had talked it over with her husband.
 Her husband remembered me from the night he had come and given me a shot in my behind, and he wanted me to have the job.
 Mom told her I would be there first thing in the morning.

-When mom got off the phone, I asked her why she would agree to this when she knew I would be leaving for Canada.
+When mom got off the phone, I asked her why she would agree to this, knowing I would be leaving for Canada.
 Mom said, “It is time you learn it is a cruel world out there.
 That’s why there is a saying, Every man for himself!
 Just think, now you will have money again, and you don’t have to worry about going to school.”
 I wasn’t worried about going to school because I figured if they hadn’t come back for me by now, they weren’t going to.
 As for the money, I don’t think it would be worth deceiving the Thompsons over.
 Even though Mom seemed so sure of it, it just didn’t seem right to me.

 Wednesday, September 15, 1976

 Later in the day, Dr. Thompson came home sooner than expected.
 He told me I could leave for the day.
 From there, I went and saw my own doctor.
-This time, I was sure he would put a Band-Aid on.
+This time, I was sure he would put on a Band-Aid.
 But no. Just like the other times, after he had pulled out the gauze, got the long Q-tip, put alcohol on it, and pushed it into the wound to clean it out once again.
 After he had cleaned it out, he pushed in yet another piece of gauze.
 I asked him why he couldn’t just put a Band-Aid on it.
 He told me it was still too infected.

 When I got back to the house, I did the chores.
-When it was time for bed, Elisabeth told me all about the daycare again.
+When it was time for bed, Beth told me all about the daycare again.
 I don’t think she’ll get used to it anytime soon!

 Thursday, September 16, 1976